mpataki/blog/src/content/blog/note-tagging.md

 2. **Similarity Check**: Each suggested tag is converted to a vector embedding using the `all-MiniLM-L6-v2` sentence transformer model from [https://huggingface.co/](Hugging Face).
 3. **Vector Search**: [https://redis.io/about/about-stack/](Redis Stack)'s HNSW index finds existing tags with high cosine similarity (threshold: 0.7+)
 4. **Tag Resolution**: If a similar tag exists, use it.
 If not, create the new tag.
-5. **Application**: Write tags to the note's YAML frontmatter and update Redis usage counters
+5. **Application**: Write tags to the note's YAML frontmatter and record new embeddings and usage counters in Redis.

 The entire flow is surprisingly fast—tagging a note takes just a couple seconds, with most of that time spent in the Claude API call.